mynatasya11/mynatasya11/README.md

 I’m B Natasya,

 I am PhD students in the Departement Bioresource Economic at Ehime Eniversity Japan.
-My research interest about how woman take decision in their household and dealing with system in society.
+My research interest about how woman take decision in their household and dealing with system in society including decision making, gender, land use and rural development.
 I primarily use laboratory and field experiments.

 In my previous role, I was a research scientist at
 The Center of Excellence for Interdisciplinary and Sustainability Science (CEISS) Universitas Hasanuddin.
+I am member of Organization for Women in Science for the Developing World (OWSD).
 I worked on a variety of projects.
-I also worked on developing new tools and resources for the natural language processing community.
 I am passionate about using technology to solve real-world problems.
-I believe that natural language processing has the potential to revolutionize the way we interact with computers.
+Currently I worked using R-stats and I believe that natural language processing has the potential to revolutionize the way we interact with computers.
 I am excited to continue my research and to make a positive impact on the world.

 I received my Master in Rural Development in Ehime Unversity in Septempber 2019.
-You can find my CV here.
-[CV B Natasya.pdf](https://github.com/mynatasya11/mynatasya11/files/11778556/CV.B.Natasya.pdf)
+You can find my CV [here](https://github.com/mynatasya11/mynatasya11/files/11778571/here.pdf)

 You can contact me on